Documentation – Current v24.2

 Introduction

-Imatest™ Color/Tone Interactive (formerly Multicharts) analyzes images of most popular color and grayscale test charts for color accuracy, tonal response, noise, ISO sensitivity, and Dynamic Range (for transmissive grayscale charts) using a highly interactive user interface.
+Imatest™ Color/Tone Interactive (Multicharts) analyzes images of most popular color and grayscale test charts for color accuracy, tonal response, noise, ISO sensitivity, and Dynamic Range (for transmissive grayscale charts) using a highly interactive user interface.
 It can be used to measure white balance and color response for a wide range of lighting conditions and scenes.
 It can also display the tonal response of monochrome charts (or monochrome portions of color charts).
 A color correction matrix (CCM) can be calculated and used to correct images.
 The Color/Tone Auto (Multitest) module performs the same analyses using a non-interactive (fixed; batch-capable) interface.

 Color/Tone (especially Auto) is intended to replace Colorcheck and Stepchart